Nathan Mayo staff portraitNathan Mayo

 How to Tap Into the Resources Available

-If you’ve ever explored one of our resources — whether it was a training video on mental illness or guidance on how to start a specific program — that information comes from our 220+ network members and business partners who share what works (and what doesn’t).
+If you’ve ever explored one of our resources — whether it was a training video on mental illness or guidance on how to start a specific program — that information comes from our 220+ network members and resource partners who share what works (and what doesn’t).

 But did you know this community doesn’t just exist scattered across the nation?
 Once a year, the True Charity Summit gathers practitioners like you to train, connect, and strengthen one another.